Shane Warren Jones

 Shane Warren Jones (born in Newmarket, Ontario) is a Canadian actor best known for his roles in the television series All My Children as Colton Johnson, His work on the final season of J. J. Abrams' Fringe, his work on G4's Attack of the Show! and has had uncredited roles in films such as Hitch, Ocean's Thirteen, and The Hammer.
 Jones has also performed in stunts in films as well in which he is also uncredited.

-On February 10, 2011, he revealed in his Twitter he will portray the cybernetic ninja Cyrax in Mortal Kombat: Legacy.

 Personal life

 Jones enjoys practicing martial arts and gymnastics, and currently resides in Los Angeles, California.